PowerBI/getting-started-for-dotnet/README.md

 - Add rows to a dataset
 - How to add Active Directory Authentication Library

-See complete [Getting Started with the Power BI REST API](https://msdn.microsoft.com/en-US/library/dn889824.aspx) article on MSDN.
+See [Overview of Power BI REST API](https://msdn.microsoft.com/en-US/library/dn877544(Azure.100).aspx) on MSDN.